aaronsherwood/artintel/getting_started.md

 ## Github setup and general use

-- Signup for github account if you don't have one!
+- Signup for a github account if you don't have one!
 - Fork this repo
 - Clone the forked repo on your computer
 - Add a branch for your personal dev work